Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Results

 where $p\in(0,\,1)$ is the depolarization parameter and $d$ is the dimensionality of the underlying Hilbert space.
 In single-qubit scenarios, this can geometrically be interpreted as a uniform contraction of the Bloch sphere parametrized by $p$, pushing quantum states towards the completely mixed state.
 Analogously to classical randomized smoothing, we apply a depolarization channel to inputs before passing them through the classifier in order to artificially randomize the states and increase robustness against adversarial attacks.
-We then obtain a robustness guarantee by instantiating Theorem~\ref{thm:main} in the following way.
-Let $\sigma$ be a benign input state and suppose that the classifier $\y$ outputs class probabilities which satisfy
+We then obtain a robustness guarantee by instantiating Theorem~\ref{thm:main} in the following way. {Let $\sigma$ be a benign input state and suppose that the classifier $\cA$ with score function $\y$ satisfies}